- Top Marketing Agencies in San Diego - November 23, 2023

 Real estate salespeople were cold calling and tracking lead information in spreadsheets and even notebooks.
 That meant measuring pipelines or even the impact of marketing campaigns was a nightmare.

-One of my first initiatives in that role was to implement a CRM.
+One of my first initiatives in that role was to implement a CRM tool.

 Also known as a customer relationship management tool, a CRM is used within sales and marketing departments as a way to process client interactions.